my-devices/meta-reflector-aws/README.md

 On the AWS Console, select *Services > Networking & Content Delivery > Route 53*.
-Click on *Hosted zones* and use one of your existing zones or create a new one for the domain the Remote Manager server will be using.
+Click on *Hosted zones* and use one of your existing zones or create a new one for the domain the macchina.io REMOTE server will be using.
 In this example we're using a zone named `my-devices.net`.
 You have to use a different zone that matches the domain your server is running on.
 The zone will be required in the next step to validate the Certificate